tymyrddin/red-app/source/docs/techniques/xss.md

 ## Escalation

+XSS attacks can result in:

+* Hijacking a user’s session, using credentials to access other sites or redirect the user to unintended websites.
+* Altering website pages or inserting sections into a web page.
+* Executing scripts to extract sensitive information from cookies or databases.

-The impact of XSS varies.
+The impact varies.
 The type of XSS determines the number of users who could be affected.

 * Stored XSS on a public forum can realistically attack anyone who visits that forum page, so stored XSS is considered the most severe.
 * Reflected or DOM XSS can affect only users who click the malicious link.